particle-iot/docs/src/content/reference/datasheets/b-series/b404x-datasheet.md

 | | Band 1 (2100 MHz)  | &nbsp; |
 | Power class | Class 3 (23 dBm) | &nbsp; |

-- LTE Cat M1 for United States, Canada, and Mexico
+- LTE Cat M1 for United States, Canada, and Mexico.
 - Not all bands are enabled in software by default.
 - FCC Certification in the United States only tests bands in use in the United States.
 - Particle LTE Cat M1 devices are not certified for use in Europe or other countries that follow EU certification requirements.
+{{!-- END shared-blurb --}}

 ---